-These presentations I have developed and delivered for local SQL Server User Groups as well as private consulting engagements.
-Where I have links you may copy, change, or reference this material as you like.
+I have developed and delivered these presentations for local User Groups as well as private consulting engagements.
+Where I have links, you may copy, change, or reference this material as you like.
 A simple attribution is always appreciated.
-For sessions without links I simply haven’t had the time to get the materials organized properly.
-Feel free to contact me if you want additional details.
+For sessions without links I simply haven’t had the time to get the materials organized properly with customer-identifiable information removed, etc. Feel free to contact me if you want additional details.

 |Session Title||Abstract||Target Audience||Duration||Additional Information|